cosmir17/cats-effect3-projects/http4s-different-techniques/Readme.md

 # Http4s Techniques with Cats Effect

 This repository contains various techniques and examples for using HTTP4S with Kleisli arrows in Cats Effect.
-These examples are collected from online resources, YouTube videos, and personal studies.
+These examples were typed by myself and modified from online resources, YouTube videos, and personal studies.

 ## Overview